 - Vertical navigation bar

 CARE Climate Change and Resilience (CCCR) is a humanitarian organization that helps people in impoverished areas stricken by climate change.
 Their website, a work of Denmark’s Ruby Studio, details and explains the organization’s mission with a visually captivating user journey.

 The homepage opens with full-screen photography, the organization’s name in big, white font, and a search bar.
 Green, orange, and brown tones prevail, forming a cognitive association with nature preservation, one of CCCR’s primary aims.

 One constant element that remains on the site as the user moves down the page is the unconventional, vertical menu bar on the left-hand side of the screen.
 It contains several vital links to CCCR’s most informative pages.

-But the bulk of links to other pages are within the hamburger menu icon that opens a full-screen navigation screen in vibrant yellow.
+But the bulk of links to other pages is within the hamburger menu icon that opens a full-screen navigation screen in vibrant yellow.

 Yuriy Vitrenko was one of the key figures in the historic arbitration process between Naftogaz and Gazprom, Ukraine’s and Russia’s oil and natural gas behemoths.